 Ingrid Post is the Deputy Director of the National Strategy on Spatial Planning and the Environment (NOVI) within the Ministry of the Interior and Kingdom Relations.
 In 2021, the new Environment and Planning Act will be introduced in the Netherlands.
 The NOVI is the practical implementation of this act and shapes a long-term vision on the future and development of the Dutch living environment.
 The NOVI deals with current developments and challenges like climate change, energy transition, accessibility, and circular economy which will have an impact on the landscape.
 When responding well to these challenges the Netherlands can walk ahead and capitalize opportunities.
 Ingrid Post will shed a light on the new NOVI and how issues of spatial justice play a role in it.

-Karel Martens – Associate Professor at Technion university of Israel
+Karel Martens – Associate Professor at Technion-Israeli Institute of Technology